⛪ Other Names:

 Pope John XXIII presided over the beatification of Innocenzo da Berzo on 12 November 1961 and made him the patron of both Berzo and of children.

-The Secret of his Joy was Prayer
+The Secret of His Joy was Prayer

 The secret of his joy was his intense life of prayer.
 He loved to spend long hours before the Blessed Sacrament, especially late at night.
-In fact his desire to live in the same house as Jesus had been a factor that influenced his decision to join the Capuchins in the first place.
+In fact, his desire to live in the same house as Jesus had been a factor that influenced his decision to join the Capuchins in the first place.
 One day, when on a pastoral assignment, he ended up getting locked inside the church for the night by a forgetful parish priest.
-Next morning the priest found Brother Innocent rapt in prayer, his eyes wide open and his face radiant with happiness.
+The next morning the priest found Brother Innocent rapt in prayer, his eyes wide open and his face radiant with happiness.
 The other great focus of his prayer life was the Passion of Christ.
 He performed the Way of the Cross several times daily and recommended the practice to his penitents in confession.
-The Eucharist and the Passion, as well sa devotion to Our Lady, were also the major themes of his preaching.
+The Eucharist and the Passion, as well as devotion to Our Lady, were also the major themes of his preaching.

 The Useless Servant Inherits the Kingdom of Heaven